Republic of Moldova

 Local authorities shall be entitled, under such conditions as may be provided for by the law, to co-operate with their counterparts in other States.

-This provision of the Charter deals with transfrontier co-operation, and provides that local authorities shall be entitled, under such conditions as may be provided for by law, to co-operate with their counterparts in other states.
-The possibility for Moldovan local authorities to co-operate with their counterparts in other states is recognised in Moldovan legislation on local government.
-Namely, Article 14.1 of Law No. 436/2006 on Local Public Administration enables co-operation with municipalities abroad: local councils can establish co-operation projects, including cross-border ones and town twinnings with other towns abroad.
+In the Republic of Moldova, the possibility for local authorities to co-operate with their counterparts in other States is recognised by Article 14.1 of Law No. 436/2006 on Local Public Administration, which enables co-operation with municipalities abroad: local councils can establish co-operation projects, including cross-border ones and town twinnings with other towns abroad.
 In practice, there are many projects and activities involving cross-border co-operation, especially in the framework of cross-border co-operation programmes supported by the EU (Moldova, Ukraine, Romania).
-According to Romanian legislation, municipalities can finance joint projects with municipalities in Moldova using their local budgets.
-This is another way to realise for cross-border co-operation between municipalities, which is fostered by the common heritage of these two countries.

-Consequently, Article 10.3 of the Charter is also respected in the Republic of Moldova.
+In the light of the above-elements, the rapporteurs consider that Article 10, paragraph 3 of the Charter is respected in the Republic of Moldova.

 Article 11